jundalisay/spblist/content/en/research/mohammad/quran/sura-037.md

 heart.
 85. He said to his father and his people, “What are you worshiping?
-86. Is it falsified gods, instead of Allah, that you want?
+86. Is it falsified gods, instead of Enki, that you want?
 87. So what is your opinion about the Lord of the Worlds?”